How tropical are seven- and eight-particle amplitudes?: Cluster algebras and their fans

 \section{Cluster algebras and their fans}

-Already in \cite{Speyer2005} it was pointed out that the cluster algebras associated to Grassmannians $\G{k,n}$ are closely related to the totally positive tropical configuration space $\TPTC{k,n}$.
-Before elaborating on this relation, we will briefly review cluster algebras and introduce the notation used here.
+Already in \cite{Speyer2005} it was pointed out that the totally positive tropical configuration space $\TPTC{k,n}$, which we reviewed in the previous section, is closely related to cluster algebras associated to Grassmannians $\G{k,n}$.
+Before elaborating on this relation in subsection~\ref{sec:clusterAlgebras:tropG}, we will first briefly review cluster algebras and establish our conventions.

 There exist many introductory reviews and original results about cluster algebras, both purely from a mathematical point of view \cite{1021.16017,1054.17024,CAIII,CAIV,Fomin2016,Fomin2017} as well as with an emphasis on their application to scattering amplitudes \cite{Golden2014}.
 Here we will restrict to the basic concepts of cluster algebras associated to Grassmannians.